 What Happens If You Don't Have Insurance?

-If you’re caught driving in Vermont without insurance, it will cost you.
-Some of the penalties for being caught not carrying proper Vermont auto insurance include having 2 points added to your record and a $100 fine.
+If you're caught driving in Vermont without insurance, it will cost you.
+Some of the penalties for being caught not carrying proper Vermont auto insurance may include having points added to your record and fines of $100+.

 If you have been caught driving without insurance while you are driving under the influence, involved in an accident or fleeing the scene of one, or driving recklessly, your license may be temporarily suspended.